w1th0utnam3/undirected_graph/README.md

 # undirected_graph
-A simple (probably incomplete) implementation of an undirected graph in c++ using the stl.
-Note: The header files require c++11 to compile!
+A simple implementation of an undirected graph in c++ using the stl.

-During my work on a group assignment I needed a graph container to store objects and their connections.
-I knew that there is an implementation in the boost library (http://www.boost.org/doc/libs/1_58_0/libs/graph/doc/) but I wanted to play a little bit with templates and see how far I can get with it.
+During my work on a group assignment in university I was in need for a graph container with methods for breadth/depth-first traversal.
+I quickly found the implementation of the boost library (http://www.boost.org/doc/libs/1_58_0/libs/graph/doc/) but I did not want to use a premade solution immediately.
+As optimal performance was not required, I decided to develop my own container with corresponding traversal iterators.

-The feature set of the container is limited but definitely enough for simple applications.
-Furthermore my implementation may be quite far from optimal performance because it uses (among others) `std::unordered_map` containers as its underlying data structures.
-Again I didn't want to create a perfectly optimized implementation but to learn and have fun coding.
 If you have ideas for improvements or find bugs, feel free to notify me about them!
-When I have time I'll check whether using google's `dense_hash_map` results in better performance.

 The project is licensed under the GNU GPL v2 license.
 Have a look into the LICENSE file for more information.